top of page

 This move:

-• Saved over £23,500 in income tax and National Insurance
+• Saved around £23,500 in income tax and employee National Insurance

 Step 3: Tapping into Unused Pension Allowances